ypsitau/ypsitau.github.io/jrasm/index.md

 - `L` ...
 Specifies the default length.

-MML sequences are joined together even if they are described in separate lines until an end mark appears.
+MML sequences are joined together until an end mark appears even if they are described in separate lines.

 Example:
 ```